- When to use feature flags

 - Feature flags in GitLab development

-- Risk of a broken main branch
+- Risk of a broken default branch

 - Types of feature flags